do-community/cloud_haiku/_haikus/haiku-in-business.md

 ---

 the cloud, the future <br>
-changed the way business work. <br>
+changed the way businesses work. <br>
 seamless flow of work. <br>